-- Legend has it that the Pythagoreans were so obsessed with all numbers being rational that, when someone worked out irrational numbers, they grabbed the guy and hurled him off a cliff.
+- Legend has it that the Pythagoreans were so obsessed with all numbers being rational that, when someone worked out that the square roots of non-square integers were irrational (square roots being very important when dealing with, y'know, the Pythagorean theorem), they grabbed the guy and hurled him off a cliff.

 - Another telling of the story mentions how he was so pleased with the discovery that he sacrificed every sheep in town.